luisccode/TodoApp-react-nodejs/README.md

 # Todo App

-Todo App using Create-react-app, Axios, Nodejs, Express, Mongoose and JSON Web Tokens.
+To-do App with authentication and tasks grouped by projects, which can be created, read, updated, deleted, and completed using Create-react-app, Axios, Nodejs, Express, Mongoose, and JSON Web Tokens.
 [Demo](https://todoappreactnodejs.netlify.app/)

 ### Installation